Operator semigroups in the mixed topology and the infinitesimal description of Markov processes: Introduction

+A sufficient condition that the transition semigroup $(P_t)_{t\geq0}$ of a Markov process as above is such a $C_0$-semigroup is, for instance, the following quite general and in many cases checkable condition (cf.\,\eqref{eq:1.6} and \eqref{eq:1.7} above):

-(see Theorem \ref{ts1} and Proposition \ref{prop:3.5} below).
-In fact, this is true for very general state spaces $E$ (see Hypothesis 2.1 below).
-So, in such a very general case the transition semigroup of a Markov process with right continuous sample paths is uniquely determined by its strong derivative at zero with respect to the mixed topology $\tau_1^\mc{M}$ on $C_b(E)$ and can be reconstructed through an Euler formula (see Proposition \ref{pro_gen1} (f)).\\
+see Proposition \ref{prop:3.5} below.
+In fact, this is true for very general (not necessarily Polish) state spaces $E$ (see Hypothesis 2.1 below).
+So, in such a very general case, we prove that the transition semigroup of a Markov process with right continuous sample paths is uniquely determined by its strong derivative at zero with respect to the mixed topology $\tau_1^\mc{M}$ on $C_b(E)$ and can be reconstructed from it through an Euler formula (as a consequence of Proposition \ref{pro_gen1} (f)).\\

-We would like to mention here that for a special class of stochastic evolution equations on a Hilbert space, similar to those in Section \ref{sec:bw} below (see the fundamental book \cite{dz} for the general theory) the strong continuity of the transition semigroups of their solutions at $t=0$ in the mixed topology was first proved in \cite{gk} (and the reference therein, in particular \cite{cg}).
-The latter paper was a strong motivation for proving the much more general result above and for developing the corresponding general theory in the present paper.
-The necessity to relax the norm topology on $C_b(E)$ has been well known in the SPDE community and the problem was approached using many ad-hoc constructions, see for example \cite{cerrai,cg,dz3,priola}.
-In the aforementioned works no underlying topology making the semigroups of interest strongly continuous was identified.\\
+We would like to mention here that for a special class of stochastic evolution equations on a Hilbert space (see the fundamental book \cite{dz} for the general theory), the strong continuity of the transition semigroups of their solutions at $t=0$ in the mixed topology was first proved in \cite{gk} (and the reference therein).
+Paper \cite{gk} was a strong motivation for the present paper.
+The necessity to relax the norm topology on $C_b(E)$ has been well known in the SPDE community and the problem was approached using many different constructions. {The first step towards solving this problem was made in the papers \cite{cerrai},\cite{cg}.
+Their approach was further developed in \cite{priola} and \cite{dz3},} but without using an underlying topology on $C_b(E)$ making the semigroups of interest strongly continuous. {Therefore, the \textit{infinitesimal} generator could not be identified via the formula analogous to \eqref{eq:1.8}: